What is PRP?

 How long until I see results?

-PRP works by stimulating increased blow flow and tissue regeneration.
+PRP works by stimulating increased blood flow and tissue regeneration.
 At first, there may be swelling (aka inflammation) and minor pain at the injection site.
 Once this occurs, the hair follicles begin to grow stronger and quicker.
 The process will take about 6 weeks to occur.
 Since hair grows slowly, it can take 3-4 months to start seeing results.
 Many patients choose to have a second PRP procedure at this time to further improve upon their results.